lynalbct/scan-path-graph/README.md

 File format
 ---------------
-The application reads in a file format called .tbs, which is a simple text file in the following form:
+The application reads in a file format called ```.tbs```, which is a simple text file in the following form:
 * All spaces are tab delimited
     * 1st line: Trial name
     * 2nd line: sample rate; an integer represents samples/sec; e.g. 120